sunitwiz/Card-Game/templates.md

  Abstraction	✅ Supported via interfaces
 Method Overloading	❌ Not supported (methods must have unique names) Operator Overloading	❌ Not supported

+Data Type	Passed By	Behavior
+int, float, bool, string->Value	->Copy is passed, no effect on original ❌ Struct->	Value->	Copy is passed, no effect on original ❌ Slice->	Value->	Copy of slice header is passed; modifies original array unless resized  ✅ <-> ❌ Map->	Value	->Copy of map header is passed; modifies original data✅ Channel	->Value->	Copy of channel descriptor is passed; both can send/receive Pointer	->Value	->Copy of pointer is passed; modifies original data ✅

 package main           //this defines it will create a executable fie